Dan-my/aawsa-billing-portal/README.md

 This update makes meter rent prices year-specific and editable by moving them into the `tariffs` database table.

-**What it does:**
-*   Adds a new `meter_rent_prices` column to the `tariffs` table to store a JSON object of meter sizes and their corresponding rent prices.
-*   Populates the new column with default rent prices for all existing tariff records.
-*   This makes meter rent prices editable on a per-year basis through the "Manage Meter Rent" dialog in the Tariff Management page.

 **To apply this update:**

-1.  **Navigate to the SQL Editor:**
+1.  **Navigate to the SQL Editor.**
-    *   Go to your Supabase project dashboard.
-    *   In the left-hand menu, click on the **SQL Editor** icon.
 2.  **Run the Script:**
     *   Click on **"+ New query"**.
     *   Open the newly added file `database_migrations/004_add_meter_rent_to_tariffs.sql` in this project.
-    *   Copy the entire content of that file.
+    *   Copy the entire content of that file and run it.
-    *   Paste the content into the query window in the Supabase SQL Editor.
-    *   Click the **"RUN"** button.

-You should see a "Success.
-No rows returned" message.
-After running this, meter rent prices will be fully database-driven and year-specific.

 ---